moshell-lang/moshell/README.md

 This repository hosts the source code of the interpreter and standard library.

-the moshell project is under development and have simple / partial features.
+the moshell project is currently under development and thus have simple / partial features.

 ## examples
 here's some bash vs moshell comparisons